decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 03 Nov, 2024 (day 21)

+I have red chapter 21 of the documentation, and a bit of chapter 20.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about

 ## 02 Nov, 2024 (day 20)

 Other actitivies allowed me not to do anything.